 The topics in this course include:

-- The NSW Environmental Assessment and Approval Process.
+- The Commonwealth Environmental Assessment and Approval Process;

-- The Commonwealth Environmental Assessment and Approval Process.
+- The NSW Environmental Assessment and Approval Process;

 Written Assignment: Essay